Customer Privacy Notice

 - the rights and choices you have when it comes to your personal data

-We have a Data Protection Officer, who oversees compliance with Data Protection laws and this Privacy Notice, and provides guidance and advice as required.
-You can contact our Data Protection Officer by emailing email@example.com or by writing to our registered office the details for which are provided in the contact and feedback section below.
+We have a Data Protection Officer, who oversees compliance with data protection laws and this privacy notice, and provides guidance and advice as required.
+You can contact our Data Protection Officer by emailing email@example.com or by writing to our registered office in the contact and feedback section below.